IanEH/YASFA1/ReadMe.txt

 Hope it helps and I am interested in positive suggestions but time constraints limit my ability to react or support the app!

-It runs on my version 4.4.2 phone and tablet but so far I have been unable to try it on other versions of Android.
+It runs on all the version 4.4.2 and above phones and tablets I have been able to try it on.
+It is more usable on a tablet.

 See the MP4 files for basic instructions.